iamgak/short-url1/README.md

 ### Features

 - Shorten URLs with a unique hashed value
-- Low collision percentage for reliable URL shortening
+- Low collision percentage for reliable URL shortening(After Trillion Records)
 - Easy to use and integrate with your application
+- Rate Limiter

 ### Getting Started